 Bottom Line

 While there are some limitations, Wave Accounting is very popular as a payment platform.
-Not only is it free, but the invoicing and recurring payments tools are full-featured—something merchants will have to pay for with Stripe or Square.
-And with the pay-as-you-go plan, Wave offers some of the best value-for-money online payment services for small merchants, freelancers, occasional sellers, and even serial entrepreneurs running multiple small businesses.
+Not only does it offer a free plan, but the invoicing and recurring payments tools are full-featured—something merchants will have to pay for with Stripe or Square.
+And with its pay-as-you-go model, Wave offers some of the best value-for-money online payment services for small merchants, freelancers, occasional sellers, and even serial entrepreneurs running multiple small businesses.